 My journey to healing has become a source of inspiration and helped to reshape my life vision.
 But as Henry Ford said…

 So what does it take to change?
 I have found that the most important work is internal.
 It isn’t about big action plans and strict schedules.
-It is about self reflection, knowledge and understanding.
+It is about self-reflection, knowledge, and understanding.

 Step One, Acceptance

 I know this sounds like an oxymoron.
 I mean how can you be both accepting and changing at the same time?
-What I’ve found is that you if you are honest with yourself you really can’t have one without the other.
+What I’ve found is that if you are honest with yourself you really can’t have one without the other.
 You see in order to change my habits I first have to accept them for what they are.
 How and what they are currently serving in me and love myself anyway.

 Here is an example, I LOVE chocolate.
 I could tell you all kinds of stories about how I will limit it and enjoy it in healthy quantities.
 But the truth is, if it is within reach I will eat it.
-I won’t even stop to breathe.
+I won’t even stop breathing.
 That’s ok, let’s face it it’s kinda yummy.
 So how do I accept it?

 Only through acceptance and understanding can I truly find my vulnerability.
-Within vulnerability I can look at myself without filters and see what is truly happening.
-Understand why, and then look clearly at what change I might want, why and how.
+Within vulnerability, I can look at myself without filters and see what is truly happening.
+Understand why, and then look clearly at what change I might want, why, and how.
 It is here that true change begins.